On $k$-jet field approximations to geodesic deviation equations

-Although the geodesic equation is not linear, the Jacobi equation is a linear differential equation.
-Therefore, the solutions of the Jacobi equation can only describe the deviation between the two geodesics under some assumptions, that sometimes are not applicable in interesting physical situations.
-This fact serves as a theoretical motivation for the search of consistent generalizations of the Jacobi equation.
-Currently there are three frameworks for generalizations of the geodesic equation, being extensively used in astrophysics and general relativity: \begin{itemize} \item The theory developed by Hodgkinson \cite{Hodgkinson}, based on the {\it linear rapid deviation hypothesis} and whose fundamental equation we denote as the {\it generalized Jacobi equation} (see equation \eqref{eq:genJacobiEq} below).
-Under similar hypothesis, the problem was later considered by I. Ciufolini \cite{Ciufolini}.
-The non-covariant form of the GJE equation of Ciufolini coincides with the analogous equation in Hogdkinson's theory.
-However, the corresponding covariant versions are different.
+Currently there are several theories aiming to generalize the Jacobi equation being extensively used in applications of general relativity and in astronomy: \begin{itemize} \item The theory developed by D. E. Hodgkinson \cite{Hodgkinson}, based on the {\it linear rapid deviation hypothesis}.
+In this paper we refer to the fundamental equation of such theory as the {\it generalized Jacobi equation} (see equation \eqref{eq:genJacobiEq} below).
+Under similar hypothesis, the theory was later considered by I. Ciufolini \cite{Ciufolini}.
+The non-covariant form of the generalised Jacobi equation (GJE) equation of Ciufolini coincides with the analogous equation in Hodgkinson's theory.
+Surprisingly, the corresponding covariant versions are manifestly different.

-\item Although the aim is the same, the meaning and the construction developed by Mashhoon \cite{Mashhoon1, Mashhoon:1977} and further applied in \cite{ChiconeMashhoon:2002, ChiconeMashhoon:2005, ChiconeMashhoon:2006} is not equivalent to Hodgkinson theory.
-Mashhoon's construction makes extensive use of Fermi coordinates, and the dynamical variables are defined using Fermi coordinates.
+\item The theory developed by B. Mashhoon \cite{Mashhoon1, Mashhoon:1977}.
+This theory has been applied to different situations in Astrophysics \cite{ChiconeMashhoon:2002, ChiconeMashhoon:2005, ChiconeMashhoon:2006}.
+Although the aim is the same as in Hodgkinson's theory, namely, to have a theory applicable in situations of large geodesic deviations, the meaning of the generalized Jacobi equation in Mashhoon's theory is not equivalent to Hodgkinson's theory.
+Mashhoon's construction makes extensive use of Fermi coordinates, and the dynamical variables are defined using Fermi coordinates as starting point.

-\item The formalism developed by Ba{\.z}a{\'n}ski and others, based on equations for higher order jet fields (see for instance \cite{Bazanski1977, Bazanskikostyukovich1987, Bazanskikostyukovich1987b, KernerColistetevanHolten:2001, ColisteteLeygnacKerner2002, KoekoekHolten2011}).
-This formalism does not make use of the {\it linear rapid deviation hypothesis} and is natural from the point of view of the formal theory of differential equations.
+\item The theory developed by Ba{\.z}a{\'n}ski and others, based on equations for higher order jet fields (see for instance \cite{Bazanski1977, Bazanskikostyukovich1987, Bazanskikostyukovich1987b, KernerColistetevanHolten:2001, ColisteteLeygnacKerner2002, KoekoekHolten2011}).
+This formalism does not make use of the {\it linear rapid deviation hypothesis} as in Hodgkinson's theory or of specific coordinate constructions as in Mashhoon's theory.